Conservation Projects & Programs

-In addition to acquiring land for conservation, the Central Algoma Land Trust undertakes projects and programs in the Central Algoma region that support nature and the environment.
+In addition to protecting land, the Central Algoma Land Trust undertakes projects and programs in the Central Algoma region that support nature and the environment.

 Bat Monitoring and Education Program